Cream soda: Asia

 In Malaysia, the F&N or Fraser and Neave brand makes a clear ice cream soda that sold in a blue packaging.

-Pakistan's popular brand is Pakola Ice Cream Soda, which is green in color.
+A popular brand in Pakistan is Pakola Ice Cream Soda, which is green in color.

 In Sri Lanka, Elephant House Cream Soda is the most popular soft drink.
 Coca-Cola Beverages Sri Lanka launched their newest flavor, Fanta Cream Soda, in July 2009.

 In Thailand, Hale's Trading produces Hale's Blue Boy Brand Cream Soda Flavoured Syrup, a green colored, rose/floral flavored cordial.
 This is mixed 1 part water to 4 parts soda water to get a cream soda drink, very similar to the South African Creme Soda, or can be used as a flavoring in shaved-ice desserts.
 This syrup is sold worldwide in some Asian food stores.
 PepsiCo's division in Thailand produces a green, cream-flavored soda under their brand name Mirinda.

 In some Arabian countries, Canada Dry offers a cream soda flavor.